kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 See GEP-1897 for all the details of this Policy object.

-## Direct Policy design guidelines
+## Direct Policy design rules

-With this example in mind, here are some guidelines for when to consider using Direct Policy Attachment:
+With this example in mind, here are some rules for when a Policy is a Direct
+Policy:

 * The number or scope of objects is exactly _one_ object.
+No label selectors or lists of `targetRef` are allowed.
 * The modifications to be made to the objects don’t have any transitive information - that is, the modifications MUST only affect the single object that the targeted metaresource is bound to, and MUST NOT have ramifications that flow beyond that object.
+No attaching a Policy to a Gateway and affecting settings in Routes or backends.
+If a Direct Attached Policy attaches to an object, it can only affect properties _of that object_.
 * In terms of status, it SHOULD be reasonably easy for a user to understand that everything is working - basically, as long as the targeted object exists, and the modifications are valid, the metaresource is valid, and this should be